anyresearcher/FSE2024-1567/Repositories/README.md

 7. We manually label to get model related changes by answering the question:Does the issue deal with requirement change in pre-trained model?
 We get 165 issues in 42 repositories.

 9. Repositories.xlsx contains a comprehensive sheets of all the steps mentioned above as well as the final filetred repositories which are in the sheet named "final".

+10. We have also attached a pdf file named "Examples of Change Types" which gives one example each of the identified changes.